-There are a number of “non-standard” connections between regions of the world.
+There are some “non-standard” connections between regions of the world.

 North American Numbering Plan (NANP)

-It shares the country code +1, as well as a 10 digit dialing plan and similar number formats.
+It shares the country code +1, as well as a ten digit dialing plan and similar number formats.

 French numbering plan regions

-Many of the territories and overseas department of France have the ability to call between each other with a similar dialing sequence as placing a call from one side of France to another.
+Many of the territories and overseas department of France can call between each other with a similar dialing sequence as placing a call from one side of France to another.